Graduate nurse and midwife programs

 The Graduate Nurse and Midwife Programs are designed to provide support and education to ease your transition into practice, and allow for professional and personal development.
 Programs include debriefing sessions, case study presentations and many relevant professional development opportunities.
 You will have support through clinical educators, experienced nurses, midwives and clinical coaches.

 Programs run over a 12-month period.
 Employment is offered on a full-time basis (38 hours per week).
 Requests for part-time employment will be considered on a case-by-case basis.
-Commencement dates vary from late 2019 to mid-2020 depending on location.
+There are two commencement dates in 2021 early February and early May.

 The NT Graduate Nurse and Midwife Programs take place at: